Leadership is not easy! Ta-da…the secret is out!

 Theseus’ Paradox, Leadership and Team Building

-Time to go back in time to my days at Laurier University circa 1986, for a little Philosophy 101 debate!
+To adequately capture the spirit of this explanation we must go back in time to my days at Laurier University circa 1986, for a little Philosophy 101 debate!

-Professor Rocky Jacobsen stared out at a room full of first year freshman, similar to the way Donald Sutherland looked upon his class in the cult classic movie, Animal House.
-Like the class in Animal House, most of us were hungover.
+Like the class in Animal House, most of us were a little hungover at best.
 A Friday morning Philosophy 101 session was considered a bird class.
-The only real challenge was waking up and getting to class.
-After that, your mere presence pretty well guaranteed you a passing grade.
+The only real challenge was the actual waking up and getting to class part of the deal.
+If you can get to class you are pretty well guaranteed a passing grade.

 Theseus is remembered in Greek mythology as the slayer of the Minotaur.
 For years, the Athenians had been sending sacrifices to be given to the Minotaur, a half-man, half-bull beast who inhabited the labyrinth of Knossos.
 One year, Theseus braved the labyrinth, and killed the Minotaur.
 The ship in which he returned was long preserved.
 As parts of the ship needed repair, it was rebuilt plank by plank.